Features as Directions

 Limitations of the LRH

-The linear representation hypothesis is a hypothesis, not a proven law.
-Several caveats are worth keeping in mind.
+The linear representation hypothesis is a productive approximation, not a proven law.

 Some features may be nonlinear.
 Concepts like "this sentence is a question" or "this number is greater than 100" may require more than a single linear direction to represent.
 These features depend on complex interactions between multiple tokens and may not reduce to a simple dot product.